Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Bidding/Now/README.md

 TimeOfDay             | `string`                     | Time as sortable string, e.g. `"12:17:21.6553277"`
-TimeZone              | `string`                     | The name of the time zone where the DSP is located UTCOffset             | `string`                     | The UTC offset of the server's current time zone IsDayLightSavingsTime | `boolean`                    | Is the server's time zone currently in DST?
+TimeZone              | `string`                     | The name of the time zone where the DSP is located UTCOffset             | `string`                     | The UTC offset of the server's current time zone IsDaylightSavingsTime | `boolean`                    | Is the server's time zone currently in DST?